umarrasydan/brownbagsession.async-await/2-promises/README.md

 ## Asynchronous/Async function

-In our previous example, if the `asyncMultiply` returns a promise, we'll get a `Promise` with a pending status.
-Note that once a promise is created it's immediately executed.
-Promise can be passed around like any ada data value.
+If the `asyncMultiply` returns a promise, we'll get a `Promise` with a pending status.
+Note that **once a promise is created it's immediately executed**.
+Promise can be passed around like any other data value.

 ```javascript
 const result = asyncMultiply(1, 2);